-Nine Day Land and Sea itinerary with Bandar Khiran, Ras Abu Daud, Wahiba Sands, Bar Al Hickman & Jebel Shams
+Desert, Beach & Mountains 7 Day itinerary with Wahiba Sands, Bar Al Hickman Beach & Jebel Shams

-A stylish comfortable safari, encompassing eight nights and nine days in beautiful northern Oman taking in much of Oman's impressive scenery and covering desert, coast, mountains, beach, traditional towns, forts and souks.
-Accommodation is a combination of 2 nights spent on a luxury catamaran and 2 nights each spent in your very own private Hud Hud Camp in the Wahiba Sands, on the stunning beaches of Bar Al Hickman and on Jebel Shams.
+A stylish comfortable mobile safari, encompassing six nights and seven days in beautiful northern Oman taking in much of Oman's impressive scenery and covering desert, coast, mountains, traditional towns, forts and souks.

+Accommodation is 6 nights in your very own private camps in the desert, on the coast and in the mountains.

-At the camps, sleeping tents vary according to the location but are always appointed with proper mattresses, crisp cotton linen, feather pillows and traditional furnishings.
+Sleeping tents vary according to the location but are always appointed with proper mattresses, crisp cotton linen, feather pillows and traditional furnishings.
 Each sleeping tent has it's own private bathroom tent, open to the skies and furnished with soft towels, basin, shower and a selection of soaps and lotions.

-The camps will also offer a large, evocative majlis, decorated in a style in keeping with the ambiance of the environment, with cushions and rugs, topical books, boules and board games.
+Each camp will offer a large, evocative majlis, decorated in a style in keeping with the ambiance of the environment, with cushions and rugs, topical books, boules and board games.
 Dining is at a properly laid table under the stars beside a crackling fire.
 Food is, as far as possible, locally sourced and is freshly prepared by our camp chef and always delicious.
 We use no electric light, other than solar, and the emphasis is on preserving the atmosphere through natural lighting provided by candles, oil lamps and camp fires.